 - Double check your bank account a few days after returning the car to make sure your deposit has been returned

 - Check your credit card statement from time to time – one car hire company in Italy did take a fee 6 months after we hired a car from them!
 Thankfully our bank has stopped that fraud 🙂

 Any other questions about renting a car in Europe?

 Please let us know if you liked our guide to hiring a car while on vacation in Europe.
 We hope you have a lot of fun while driving around our stunning continent – there are many great road trips in Europe you can make and many romantic cities in Europe waiting for you to explore them!
+Whether you are going for a weekend getaway in Europe or doing a longer trip, make sure you rent a car – it’s always fun driving in Europe.
 Onward! 🙂

 Articles you may like: